Welsh Revenue Authority: Governance structure

 The board of the Welsh Revenue Authority is composed of six members.
-Its main role is to develop and approve the Welsh Revenue Authority's overall strategy, approve final business plans and advise the Chief Executive on key appointments.
+Its main role is to develop and approve the Welsh Revenue Authority's overall strategy, approve final business plans and advise the chief executive on key appointments.
 It also performs an assurance role and advises on best practice.

 Board

-Kathryn Bishop was appointed as chair.
+Ruth Glazzard was appointed as chair.
 The board members currently are: